artonson/autoinst/README.md

 We also provide the complete data (including extracted aggregated maps) for the first map for testing out our code.
 Please download the dataset related files [here](https://drive.google.com/drive/folders/1G3mEC8WLI2rGbsm3nkCuyeRFL49bUgbk?usp=sharing) and unzip the subdirectories.
+Then set ``DATASET_PATH`` in ``config.py`` to this directory.

 ### Pre-computed sample map

 Preprocessing the maps requires more memory (our machine used 128GB), while chunk-based GraphCuts can be run on a laptop.
 Therefore we also provide the aggregation data for the first map [here](https://drive.google.com/drive/folders/1JpSTnZ8vBXzhLJVBAIltullTaACLQ7oX?usp=drive_link).
+You should then set ``OUT_FOLDER`` in ``config.py`` to this directory so the maps can be loaded correctly.

 ## Running the Pipeline Code